cosmos72/gomacro/README.md

   with `./FILENAME.go` (works only on Unix-like systems: Linux, *BSD, Mac OS X ...)

-* a Go code generation tool (BETA): run `gomacro -w FILENAMES` to parse and execute one or more files.
+* a Go code generation tool (BETA): run `gomacro -m -w FILENAMES` to parse and expand macros in one or more files.
-  For each filename on the command line, gomacro will parse and execute it, then create a corresponding FILENAME.go with the parsed and macroexpanded imports, declarations and statements.
+  For each filename on the command line, gomacro will parse it, expand macros, then create a corresponding FILENAME.go with the parsed and macroexpanded imports, declarations and statements.

-  To parse and execute all *.gomacro files in a directory, run `gomacro -w DIRECTORY`
+  To parse and macroexpand all *.gomacro files in a directory, run `gomacro -m -w DIRECTORY`

 ## Current Status